 In [6]: records = cursor.fetchall()

-9. Process records accordingly.
+9. Process the fetched records as needed.

 In [7]: print("Total users: ", cursor.rowcount)